Gar Robinson

-Gar Robinson (born January 17, 1996) is an American racing driver.
+George Anderson "Gar" Robinson (born January 17, 1996) is an American racing driver.
 He is the 2021 and 2023 WeatherTech SportsCar Championship LMP3 Champion and currently drives the No. 74 Oreca 07 for Riley Motorsports in the IMSA WeatherTech SportsCar Championship.
-Previously, Robinson competed in the Trans-Am Series in the TA2 Class, where he is a 2-time champion, winning in 2015 and 2017.
+Previously, Robinson competed in the Trans-Am Series in the TA2 Class, where he is a two-time champion, winning in 2015 and 2017.

 Early life and career

 Robinson is the son of former IMSA driver George Robinson.
-According to the website of his family team, Robinson Racing, Gar's early accomplishments include a Quarter Midget Championship and a 3rd place finish in class at the 2016 24 Hours of Daytona racing a Dodge Viper.
+According to the website of his family team, Robinson Racing, his early accomplishments include a Quarter Midget Championship and a third place finish in class at the 2016 24 Hours of Daytona racing a Dodge Viper.